matildasofia/visualizing-adaptive-variation/README.md

 A simple GUI was developed for easy use of the Gosling grammar using data provided by the user.

 ## Gene catalog
 A collection of scripts involved in the creation of visualizations of adaptive variation within Northern krill.
-The catalog consists of 1047 genes as candidates of adaptive variation, and the scripts are customized for these genes.
+The script can generate a large catalogue of plots for candidate genes linked to ecological adaptation, and the scripts are customized for these genes.
 However the code can be adapted to fit other use cases.